The number of inversions of permutations with fixed shape: Permutations with two columns

 We will now build the inner jump partition $\mu$.
 Now consider the points in region $f$, which must have coordinates $(m_1,n_p-p-1),\dots, (m_s,n_p-p-s)$, where $s = r-p-q$ and $m_1 > \cdots > m_s$.
 We now repeat the same sequence of arguments as above, where each interchange corresponds to exchanging these points with points in $S$ to their left (and above).
 These correspond to inner jumps.
 If there are $(\ell_1,\dots,\ell_s)$ points to left of points with abscissas $(m_1,\dots,m_s)$, then these interchanges correspond to the inverse of the inner jump partition $\mu = (\ell_s,\dots,\ell_1)$.

-At the end of these sequence of moves, all points of $R$ will be consecutively decreasing in the box $c$, and hence we obtain the permutation $\pi = \pi_2$ above with the jump partition being $J = (\mu,\nu)$.
-Notice that the interchanges in boxes $b$ and $f$ can be performed independently.
+At the end of these sequence of moves, all points of $R$ will be consecutively decreasing in the region $c$, and hence we obtain the permutation $\pi = \pi_2$ above with the jump partition being $J = (\mu,\nu)$.
+Notice that the interchanges in regions $b$ and $f$ can be performed independently.
 If, initially all the points were in regions $\{g,h,j\}$, we would have had $\pi = \pi_1$. \end{proof}